 Total firms assets are defined as the sum of the Government Pension Fund Global and the investment portfolio of Norges Bank's foreign exchange reserves.
-The money market portfolio of Norges Bank's foreign exchange reserves is managed by the Market Operations and Analysis Department of the Norges Bank Monetary Policy division and is not part of firm assets.
+The money market portfolio of Norges Bank's foreign exchange reserves is managed by Norges Bank Markets and Banking services division and is not part of firm assets.
 On close of 31 December 2010 the Government Petroleum Insurance Fund was terminated and the assets were transferred to the Pension Fund.
-On June 1 2012, the management of the Petroleum Buffer portfolio was transferred to Norges Bank Markets and Banking services division and hence the portfolio is not part of Firm assets year-end 2012.
+On June 1 2012, the management of the Petroleum Buffer portfolio was transferred to Norges Bank Markets and Banking services division.